vsespb/mt-aws-glacier/README.md

 * Please read [ChangeLog][mt-aws glacier changelog] when upgrading to new version, and especially when downgrading.
 (See "Compatibility" sections when downgrading)

+* Zero length files and empty directories are ignored (as Amazon Glacier does not support it)

 * See other [limitations](#limitations)